 Rural Rate Relief is available to businesses situated within a rural settlement (with a population below 3,000) that meet the qualifying criteria.
-There are two elements to rural rate relief.

 Mandatory Rural Rate Relief

 A Post Office or general store with a rateable value below £7,000 which is the only one of its type within the rural settlement, is entitled to 50% relief.

 These provisions also include the sole public house or petrol filling station within a rural settlement with a rateable value below £10,500.

 In addition, the scheme is extended to include qualifying village food shops.
 They are able to receive 50% mandatory rate relief.

 Qualifying food shops are those stores with a rateable value of up to £7,000 that are located in a qualifying rural settlement and sell ‘food for human consumption’.
 Food for human consumption excludes confectionery and catering such as takeaways.